pedroposada/socket.io-koa-react-demo/README.md

 Clientside and Serverside application to demonstrate how to plug sockets into koa and react.
 Its comprised of an Admin UI page to send messages to a Client page.
 Admin UI page will also display the number of clients that are currently connected to the server.
+Once you have installed modules and compiled Admin UI and Client, you can start the server.

 ## Components